 Be Inspired by Other People

-One of the things that has always inspired and given me the confidence to succeed is by looking at and reading about other people who have made it.
+One of the things that have always inspired and given me the confidence to succeed is by looking at and reading about other people who have made it.

 Find yourself some role models whom you admire and whose story of success inspires you.